clojure-doc/clojure-doc.github.io/content/md/articles/content.md

 Note that the editing environments are listed in alphabetical order and indicate no preference or endorsement.
-The last ["State of the Union" Clojure survey](https://clojure.org/news/2022/06/02/state-of-clojure-2022) indicated that Emacs is still the most popular editing environment, followed by IntelliJ/Cursive, VS Code, Vim, and Atom.
+The last ["State of the Union" Clojure survey](https://clojure.org/news/2022/06/02/state-of-clojure-2022) indicated that Emacs is still the most popular editing environment, followed by IntelliJ/Cursive, VS Code, and Vim.

+* See the [Editors guide on clojure.org](https://clojure.org/guides/editors) for more links

 ### [Getting Started](/articles/tutorials/getting_started/)